activeviam/browser-based-export/packages/browser-based-pdf-export-lambda/README.md

 # Goal

-`browser-based-pdf-export-lambda` is an AWS Lambda made for exporting a web application at a given URL to a PDF file.
+`browser-based-pdf-export-lambda` is an AWS Lambda function made for exporting a web application at a given URL to a PDF file.

 # Usage

-1. Create a Node.js AWS Lambda function "from scratch" with the "Node.js 8.10" runtime.
+1. Create an AWS Lambda function "from scratch" with the "Node.js 8.10" runtime.
-2. Click on your Lambda tile in the "Designer" panel.
+2. Click on your function tile in the "Designer" panel.
     Under the "Function code" section, change the "Code entry type" to "Upload a .zip file".
 3. Upload one of the [released .zip files](https://github.com/activeviam/browser-based-export/releases).
 4. Add the desired [environment variables](src/config.js), configure the "Timeout" under the "Basic Settings" and increase the "Memory" to 1GB for instance.